garybake/blog/content/2016_07_26_how-i-got-here.md

 I made a new years resolution to get into electronics.
 Then I discovered [aliexpress](http://s.click.aliexpress.com/e/AeYba2fQV) and it became a super cheap new hobby.
-Then the raspberry pi zero arrived and I wasn't so worried about busting it while I learnt.
+Then the raspberry pi zero arrived and I wasn't so worried about busting it while I learned.

 The GPIO python library was pretty easy to learn.
 A few months later and I was seeing a lot of chatter about a new microcontroller called the esp8266 - with wifi, wooo!